 It’s finally here: the moment when your product is finished, and you need to move on to the next stage of Customer Development.
-Part of it is learning how to decrease churn using automated methods.
+Part of it is learning how to increase user engagement on app and decrease churn using automated methods.
 You must realize that if your product is B2C, you can’t do it with your bare hands, but there’s no other way to do it, if you want to get the tight Product/Market Fit.

 It’s always sad to see when users get on board, but don’t stick around for long.
 It’s like pouring water into a bucket with no bottom.
 You spend a lot of money on user acquisition, and then they simply leave.

 In this article, we’ll talk in detail about what to do to prevent customers from leaving based on our B2C product, StoryTold.
 A little spoiler: by harnessing user engagement and improving it regularly, we increased stickiness and minutes spent on the app by 150% in 3 months!

 What Our Product Is About

 StoryTold is a digital storytelling service that preserves and strengthens the parent-child bond.
 Created by parents for parents, it’s a modern tool that helps to maintain a healthy relationship between parents and their children, no matter the circumstances.

 Science has long since proven that stories are easier to remember than strict morals, and have been the best and most reliable means of passing on values, beliefs and family traditions since the beginning of time.
 We help parents write short, meaningful stories and they can send to their kids, so the young ones always have awesomely designed reading material that will help them stay in touch with their parent.